 Instructions

-- Preheat your oven to 400 degrees F. Spray a small rectangular rimmed baking dish with olive oil.
-The baking dish that I use is from Sur La Table.
-It measures 10 X 7 inches and holds about 2 quarts.
+- Preheat the oven to 400°F. Spray a small, rimmed baking dish with olive oil.
+The baking dish I use measures 10 X 7 inches and holds about 2 quarts.

 - Cut the bell peppers in half lengthwise.
 Remove their core and membranes.
 You can remove the stem or cut around it gently to leave it intact.

-- Arrange the peppers in a single layer in the prepared baking dish.
+- Arrange the peppers in a single layer in the prepared baking dish, cut side up.

 - Add your toppings.
 I like to use pepperoni (2-3 slices per pepper half) and sliced black olives.